jonamsalem/GenoAnnotate/README.md

 Clinvar provides clinically validated information about known variants

-REVEL helps predict the impact of novel or rare variants
+Revel helps predict the impact of novel or rare variants

 Refgene has gene definitions and information about gene structures in the human genome